Physical Education (PE)

 We value our close links with the local community and the church.
 We have positions on our Governing Body which are elected by the parochial parish councils.
 These are known as our Foundation Governors.
 The parishes represented are:

-Reverend Phillip Wain is the incumbent of the four Churches and he is the Vice Chair of the Governing Body and is a regular visitor in school.
+Reverend Phillip Wain is the incumbent of the four Churches and he is a member of the Governing Body and is a regular visitor in school.

 Please follow the links to find out more about Church Schools and our latest SIAMS report.